chihauccisoilconte/chihauccisoilconte.github.io/3about.md

 <p>
-In addition to my work as designer and teaching at universities as part of my research, I have been organizing courses and workshops for nearly a decade in FabLabs, maker spaces, and various other institutions.
-These sessions primarily focus on introducing and working with FLOSS (Free/Libre and Open Source Software) CAD tools, helping participants gain valuable skills in open-source design and digital fabrication.
+In addition to my work as a designer and my university teaching as part of my research, I have been organizing courses and workshops for nearly a decade in FabLabs, makerspaces, and various other institutions.
+These sessions primarily focus on introducing and working with FLOSS (Free/Libre and Open Source Software) CAD tools, helping participants develop valuable skills in open-source design and digital fabrication.
 </p>